ankur9511/test_kMC_zeolite/README.md

    * It is recommended to run this command as a batch job (assuming SLURM based batch scheduling) with sufficient job time
    * For benchmark: 100 nm case require ~ 5 min (Depending on machine).
 Larger sizes can take up to days.

-   * Go to directory where above files were generated
+   * Go to directory where above files were generated  ,i.e. the directory referred above as path-to-working-directory

    `
    cd <path-to-working-directory>